It’s an oldie but a goodie: several years ago, a software developer outsourced his entire job to China way back in 2013.

 You have 3 options for finding freelancers online.
 I think you know which I’ll recommend.

 The Freelancer Platform

 Platforms like Fiverr and Upwork give companies access to hundreds of thousands of freelancers, each with their own niche.
 But sorting through those profiles is time consuming at best and quality is sub-par.
 With no vetting process, clients compare talent purely based on price.
 This drives prices down and pushes the top talent off of the platform.

 As a result, you simply won't find the top marketers on these platforms.
 In hundreds of interviews with elite freelance marketers, Growth Collective has found that less than 5% accept projects from Upwork or Fiverr.

 Sites like Growth Collective will help you bypass the deluge of unqualified responses you’re bound to receive on free-for-all freelance platforms.
 Instead of allowing any freelancer to sign up, these sites pre-vet each member of the network and hand-match you with the right fit.
 This solves the quality issues present on open platforms.

 Typically, these sites focus on a particular vertical.
 Growth Collective, for example, focuses on marketing.
-Toptal, another popular site, specializes in development.
+Toptal, another popular site, specializes in web and software development.

 Your Social Network